janhove/janhove.github.io/publications.md

 Fribourg, Switzerland: Institute of Multilingualism.</p>

 <p>Raphael Berthele and Jan Vanhove.
 2020.
-<a href = "https://dx.doi.org/10.1080/13670050.2017.1385590">What would disprove independence?
+<a href = "https://dx.doi.org/10.1080/13670050.2017.1385590">What would disprove interdependence?
 Lessons learned from a study on biliteracy in Portuguese heritage language speakers in Switzerland</a>.
 <i>International Journal of Bilingual Education and Bilingualism</i> 23(5).
 550-566.<br />
 Data and R code available from <a href = "http://dx.doi.org/10.6084/m9.figshare.4861406">figshare</a>.</p>